jesusgollonet/aemet-yellow-watch/README.md

 AEMET Yellow Watch is a project that monitors and analyzes swell data along the Andalusian coast, particularly around Málaga.
 It combines weather forecast image analysis from AEMET with live webcam footage to track potential swell conditions and provide real-time notifications.
-The goal is to create a scalable system that helps forecast ocean swells based on visual data.
+The goal is to create an automated, scalable system that helps forecast ocean swells based on visual data.

-The goal is to provide an automated, scalable system that monitors swell activity, not only for Málaga but eventually for other regions as well.
 This project will evolve to include more data sources and improved prediction accuracy.